-Fig. 3.24: Distribution of October 2018 – September 2019 monthly means (red circles) for (a) MODISA Chla and (b) MODISA Cphy for the permanently stratified ocean (PSO) region, superimposed on the climatological values as derived from the combined time-series of SeaWIFS and MODISA over the 20-year period from 1998 through 2017.
-The gray boxes show the interquartile range of the climatology, with black line for the median value and whiskers extending to the 5th and 95th percentiles.
-Subsequent panels show latitudinally segregated subsets of the PSO for the northern hemisphere (c,d), tropical +/-23.5-deg latitude subregion (e,f), and southern hemisphere (g,h).
+Fig. 3.24.
+Distribution of Oct 2018–Sep 2019 monthly means (red circles) for (a) MODIS-A Chla and (b) MODIS-A Cphy for the permanently stratified ocean (PSO) region, superimposed on the climatological values as derived from the combined time series of SeaWiFS and MODIS-A over the 20-year period 1998–2017.
+The gray boxes show the interquartile range of the climatology, with a black line for the median value and whiskers extending to the 5th and 95th percentiles.
+Subsequent panels show latitudinally segregated subsets of the PSO for the NH (c),(d), tropical ±23.5° latitude subregion (e),(f), and SH (g),(h).